idrinth-api-bench/issues/framework/README.md

 ## What does this project do?

-This project provides a framework for testing rest-apis and websites for changes in response times.
+This project provides a framework for testing restful APIs and websites for changes in response times.
 This helps to detect performance changes in code in a quick and simple manner.

 ### Why use a Benchmark Runner